oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 git clone https://github.com/indiepopart/spring-menu-api.git
 ```

+The repository contains two project folders, `start` and `demo`.
 The bare bones menu API is a Gradle project in the `start` folder, open it with your favorite IDE.
+If you would rather skip the step-by-step security configuration and just run the final `demo` project, follow the instructions in the [README](https://github.com/indiepopart/spring-menu-api).

 Sign up at [Auth0](https://auth0.com/signup) and install the [Auth0 CLI](https://github.com/auth0/auth0-cli).
 Then in the command line run: